Engineering Physics Mission, Goals, & Objectives

 Program Goal 3: Graduates from our program will be skilled in the methods of scientific research and investigation and/or engineering design.

-• Students can skillfully apply the engineering design process: defining a problem, identifying constraints on solutions and criteria for success, proposing solutions, selecting the best solution, creating and testing a prototype, and iterating.
+• Outcome 3.2: Students can skillfully apply the engineering design process: defining a problem, identifying constraints on solutions and criteria for success, proposing solutions, selecting the best solution, creating and testing a prototype, and iterating.

 Program Goal 4: Graduates from our program will have effective written and verbal communication skills.